antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 the form, click the button below:

-## Normal vs Colon:
+## Normal vs Colorectal Cancer Tissue:

-R2 hosts a large collection of omic datasets.
-Let's get acquainted with R2 while exploring some differences in gene expressions between normal tissue and colorectal cancer tissue.
+Let's get acquainted with R2 and its large collection of omic datasets while exploring differences in gene expressions between normal tissue and colorectal cancer tissue.

 **Datasets used:**